gordlaben/SimpleChannelChecker/readme.md

 - **`OMG1337`**: Represent the PRIMARY unique **ID** for the channel or station within the provider's API.
 - **`OMG1338`**: Represent the FALLBACK unique **ID** for the channel or station within the provider's API.

+### m3u to json converter

+I’ve created a converter function to streamline your workflow.
+In your main directory, you’ll find a folder named playlist/converter.
+Simply drop your .m3u or .m3u8 playlist files into this folder, and within a few seconds, they will be converted into .json format.
+Please note that the converter does not merge channels; it performs a direct format conversion only.
+You’ll still need to handle any main and backup channel configurations manually.

+And as already mentioned, from that json file, remove your PROVIDER URL which is added as a ENV variable.

 ## Docker Compose Configuration

 SCC is packaged as a Docker service and includes [Dozzle](https://github.com/amir20/dozzle) for real-time log viewing.
 Here’s an overview of the services: